What is the Financial Services Compensation Scheme (FSCS)?

 • Money deposited in relation to the buying and selling of property (main residency only)

-• Deposits related to marriage or divorce and civil partnerships
+• Deposits related to marriage, civil partnerships, divorce or dissolution of civil partnership

 • Redundancy payouts